Triangulated structures induced by mutations: Introduction

 In section \ref{triangulated}, we collect sufficient conditions for mutation triples to induce a triangulated category.
 We consider two cases.
-The former one is the results in \cite{Nak18}, which can be applied to mutation triples defined by concentric twin cotorsion pairs in triangulated category with some conditions: Hovey and heart-equivalent.
-The latter one is an original result of this paper.
-This requires an additional condition (MT4), but it is not necessary that $\CC$ is a triangulated category.
+The former one requires an additional condition (MT4), but it is not necessary that $\CC$ is a triangulated category.